Butanium/Playground_beginner-COB/statement.md

 ## Get the shield of every bots

-In order to perform action based on the shield of our bot we'll need to build a [**dictionnary**](https://en.wikipedia.org/wiki/Associative_array) : for each bot id we'll associate it its shield.
+In order to perform action based on the shield of our bot we'll need to build a [**dictionnary**](https://en.wikipedia.org/wiki/Associative_array) : for each bot id we'll associate its shield.

 To do that we'll use the first loop of the stub which give us the information for each bot :
 ```java